adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

 ### Using `WHERE CURRENT OF` clause
-- Used in conjunction with the `FOR UPDATE` clause to refer to the current row (the most recently `fetch` row) in an explicit cursor i.e. you must include a `for update` clause in the cursor query so that the rows are locked on `open`.
+- Used in conjunction with the `FOR UPDATE` clause to refer to the current row (the most recently `fetch` row) in an explicit cursor i.e., you must include a `for update` clause in the cursor query so that the rows are locked on `open`.
 - Used in the `update` or `delete` statement, whereas the `for update` clause is specified in the cursor declaration.